10 Ways to Relieve Your Dog’s Pesky Arthritis Pain

 Many of these changes may be seen on X-rays.
 When it comes to a physical exam, veterinarians rely on a dog’s pain response to joint palpation, detection of crepitus (a crackling or grating sensation felt within the joint), observation of gait, and the presence of muscle atrophy to diagnose osteoarthritis.

-Not all dogs — even those with significant DJD — vocalize when they’re in pain, but a dog whose muscles are atrophied and limbs are stiff, who requires assistance to rise, and does little more than teeter outside to go to the bathroom is, without question, in pain.
+Not all dogs — even those with significant DJD — will yelp or cry when they’re in pain, but a dog whose muscles are atrophied and limbs are stiff, who requires assistance to rise, and who does little more than teeter outside to go to the bathroom is, without question, in pain.

 DJD isn’t the only reason for a decrease in a dog’s normal activity level, weakness, or reluctance to move, so other conditions that could be causing or contributing to this change need to be ruled out.
 Among the possibilities are: infectious and metabolic illnesses, cardiac conditions, cancer (particularly bone cancer), anemia, and endocrine conditions such as hypothyroidism or Cushing’s disease.

 In an ideal world, all dogs would start life with genetically sound conformation and joints.
 For purebreds, the importance of responsible breeding and the use of OFA (Orthopedic Foundation for Animals) certification or other screening tests to evaluate hip and elbow conformation of prospective breeding animals can’t be overstated.